Essential Oils for Pets Post-Class Notes

 Remember, just because an essential oil is considered safe for pet use does not mean it’s 100% safe for your pet!

-Just like human tolerances to different substances differ, it’s the same with your pets.
+Like human tolerance to different substances differs, it’s the same with your pets.

-That’s why it’s important to test oils on your pets in small doses first.
+That’s why testing oils on your pets in small doses is crucial.

 How to Test Oils in Small Doses

-First, start slow by testing a small amount around your pet while keeping an eye out for side effects.
+First, start slow by testing a small amount around your pet while watching for side effects.

-Start out by adding 1-2 drops of a pet-friendly oil to your diffuser.
-Let the oil permeate the room inn 15-minute intervals.
-Make sure your pet can leave the room if he or she wants to.
+Start by adding 1-2 drops of a pet-friendly oil to your diffuser.
+Let the oil permeate the room in 15-minute intervals.
+Ensure your pet can leave the room if he or she wants to.

 • Wheezing